galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 >
 {: .hands_on}

-Similar to the expression data, this object needs to be duplicated 20 times into a collection for later batch processing.
+Similar to the expression data, this ExpressionSet object needs to be duplicated 20 times into a collection for later batch processing.

 > <hands-on-title>Generate ESet collection</hands-on-title>
 >